kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 ### Certificate

-KEM-Auth uses the same Certificate message as TLS 1.3.
+KEM-Auth uses the same `Certificate` message as TLS 1.3.

-The end-entity Certificate or the RawPublicKey MUST contain or be a KEM public key and.
+The end-entity `Certificate` or the `RawPublicKey` MUST contain or be a KEM public key and.

-Note that we are only specifying here the algorithms in the end-entity Certificate.
+Note that we are only specifying here the algorithms in the end-entity `Certificate`.
 All certificates provided by the server or client MUST be signed by an authentication algorithm advertised by the server or client.

 ### KEM Encapsulation